 There's something exciting and spontaneous in using stencil paste this way, with each result being totally unique every time.
 It's an interesting way of using rigidly defined designs not for the purposes of reproducing the artificially perfect geometry but instead as guidelines, as a way of inspiration to make something that has an embedded degree of human touch.

-We made the textile samples into Japanese "furoshiki"-style wrapping cloths and uploaded them to our Little Things Collection
+We made the textile samples into Japanese "furoshiki"-style wrapping cloths and uploaded them to our Bandanas Collection

 , so if you'd like to see more photos of the results you can check them out there.